 The locals fight back with big rocks and enormous amounts of sand in some places, and build speed bumps out of little rocks and woody debris in others.
 The goal is always the same: to save their beaches and roads and communities from destruction so they can stay in this place a little while longer.

-All the while, they think about connectedness and consequences, and try to keep the butterfly effects to a minimum whenever possible.
+All the while, they think about connections and consequences, and try to keep the butterfly effects to a minimum whenever possible.

 They keep on trying because this is their home, and there is no better place to be.

 Grays Harbor General Information

 Historical Bathymetric Changes Near the Entrance to Grays Harbor, Washington, T. L. Burch And C. R. Sherwood, Battelle/Marine Sciences Laboratory.
 Sequim, Washington, December 1992